Doraluna-analytics/Main-Analysis-Types/README.md

 Here are main analysis types used in data analytics.
+They are created according 6 steps of data analysis methodology.
 Presentations covers topics:

 - Retention analysis